Choose another writer in this calendar:

 God natt - god sömn jag önskar er,

 Dan Andersson was born in Skattlösberg, Grangärde.
 His father, Adolf Andersson, was a deeply religious, self-taught teacher in a small school, who earned additional income for the family by binding books.
-Dan's home was poor, and the family had to find extra income from odd jobs.
+Augusta, Dan's mother, helped her husband in teaching.
+Their home was poor, and the family had to find extra income from odd jobs.
 His elder brother, Anders, used to read the Bible the whole day; sometimes at night he shouted like one possessed.
 Nobody slept then.

 In his youth Andersson led a wandering life.
 He worked as woodsman, temperance lecturer, factory worker, and travelling salesman.
 At the age of 14, Andersson was sent for some time to the United States to explore possibilities for immigration.
 He worked there at his aunt and uncle's farm, but after eight months of toiling, he returned to Skattlösberg with nothing but blistered heels and no money.
 In 1905 Adolf Andersson rented a crofter's cottage called Mårtenstorp and tried his luck as a charcoal burner.
 The family had a horse, a couple of cows, a calf, chickens, and a borrowed cat.
 After three years, he gave up Mårtenstårp and moved with his family to Skattlösberg, where he earned his living as a shoemaker.